Stardown-app/Stardown/docs/alternatives.md

 - [UrlToMarkdown.com](https://urltomarkdown.com/)
 - [RedditToMarkdown](https://farnots.github.io/RedditToMarkdown/) export reddit posts to markdown.
 - [Mealie](https://github.com/mealie-recipes/mealie) is a self hosted recipe manager and meal planner.
-- [you-get](https://github.com/soimort/you-get) is a tiny command-line utility to download media contents (videos, audios, images) from the Web.
+- [you-get](https://github.com/soimort/you-get) is a tiny command line utility to download media contents (videos, audios, images) from the Web.
 - [Reader-LM](https://jina.ai/news/reader-lm-small-language-models-for-cleaning-and-converting-html-to-markdown/?nocache=1) is small language models that convert HTML to markdown.
 - [Epublifier](https://github.com/maoserr/epublifier) converts some webnovels to epub format.
 - [FanFicFare](https://github.com/JimmXinu/FanFicFare) is a tool for making eBooks from stories on fanfiction and other websites.